Creamy Kabocha Squash Curry with Chickpeas

 Enter your email & I’ll send it to your inbox.
 Plus, get great new recipes from me every week!

 As a dietitian, I’m a big fan of eating with the seasons: we’re not supposed to eat strawberries in December!
-Seasonal fruits and vegetables will be more affordable and also more nutritious because they aren’t shipped halfway across the globe.
-So as the weather cools, bring on the squashes.
-There are so many different types of squash – all of them super tasty and deeply nourishing, with plenty of vitamin A carotenoids to help fight inflammation and fiber to help support gut health.
+Seasonal fruits and vegetables will be more affordable (and more nutritious!) because they aren’t shipped halfway across the globe.
+So as the weather cools, bring on the squashes: super tasty and deeply nourishing, squash plenty of vitamin A carotenoids to help fight inflammation and support immunity when we need it most.

-I love using squash to create plant-based recipes that are as comforting as they are nourishing, like my stuffed acorn squash and winter panzanella with roasted squash.
-But somehow, I have yet to create a recipe using kabocha squash!
-I think the only squash recipe in my cookbooks is the spaghetti squash recipe in Good For Your Gut Cookbook (which is very delicious btw) so it’s time to let my love of squash shine here on the blog.
+Winter squash makes recipes as comforting as they are nourishing, like my stuffed acorn squash and winter panzanella with roasted squash.
+And weirdly, I have yet to create a recipe using kabocha squash!
+I actually think the only squash recipe in my cookbooks is the spaghetti squash recipe in Good For Your Gut Cookbook (which is very delicious btw) so it’s time to let my love of squash shine here on the blog.

 This delicious squash curry was inspired by the flavours of Meera Sodha’s Squash Malai Kari but I have reimagined it as a more stew-like coconut curry.

-It’s easier than you think to cut a kabocha squash, just be sure to use a very sharp, long knife.
-Because you will be eating the peel, wash the outside of the squash well before cutting.
+Now, I know that some might shy away from squash because of the whole cutting situation but It’s easier than you think to cut a kabocha squash, just be sure to use a very sharp, long knife.

 Kabocha Curry Tips, Tricks + Substitutions